emmanuel-okeudo/Library_Management_System/README.md

 ---

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

 ## Notes

-* This system is for educational purposes only.
+This system is for educational purposes only.
-* No real user data is used.
+No real user data is used.